 What About ADHD?

-Dr. James Greenblatt reports that very low dose lithium can be helpful for children with attention difficulties, especially those for whom irritability, anger and aggression are an important part of the picture (Greenblatt & Gottlieb, Finally Focused, Harmony Books, 2017).
+Dr. James Greenblatt reports that very low-dose lithium can be helpful for children with attention difficulties, especially those for whom irritability, anger and aggression are an important part of the picture (Greenblatt & Gottlieb, Finally Focused, Harmony Books, 2017).
 You can listen to an interview we did with Dr. Greenblatt at this link (Show # 1107).
 We also recorded a nationally syndicated radio show titled #1118: What You Should Know About Lithium at this link.

-Parents who would like to try such an approach for their children should discuss this possibility with the pediatrician first.
-They may also wish to consult ConsumerLab.com for the results of tests on lithium orotate supplements the organization will be conducting later this year.
+Parents who would like to consider such an approach for their children must discuss this possibility with the pediatrician first.
+They may also wish to consult ConsumerLab.com for the results of tests the organization has conducted on lithium orotate supplements.
 (There is a charge for an annual subscription to ConsumerLab.com to access their full reports.)

 Needless to say, no one should ever consider taking lithium, low-dose or standard dose, without knowledgeable medical supervision!
 We firmly believe that this drug/mineral must be monitored by a health-care professional to watch out for serious side effects!

 We welcome your thoughts about low-dose lithium.
 If you have ever used this approach, please share your experience in the comment section below.
 Of course, if you have experienced toxicity from this mineral, we would also like to hear your story.

 Thank you for sharing and voting on this article at the top of the page.
 If you think friends or family members might be interested, please pass it along.
 While you are at it, you might want to consider encouraging your acquaintances to sign up for our free newsletter at this link.
 Thank you for supporting our work.